coronalabs/corona-docs/markdown/guide/programming/04/index.markdown

 </div>

 Just as movies, television shows, and plays are organized into scenes for the telling of a story, apps are similarly arranged.
-In&nbsp;this chapter, you'll learn the basics of __scene&nbsp;management__ in Corona.
+In&nbsp;this chapter, you'll learn the basics of __scene&nbsp;management__ in CORONA_CORE_PRODUCT.

 <div class="guides-toc">